kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 ```

 - `.spec.sessions[*].schedule` specifies that we want to backup the database at `5 minutes` interval.
-- `.spec.target` refers to the targeted `sample-mssqlserver` MSSQLServer database that we created earlier.
+- `.spec.target` refers to the targeted `sample-mssqlserver` Microsoft SQL Server database that we created earlier.

-> KubeStash utilizes [Wal-G](https://wal-g.readthedocs.io/SQLServer/) to perform logical backups of `MSSQLServer` databases.
+> KubeStash utilizes [Wal-G](https://wal-g.readthedocs.io/SQLServer/) to perform logical backups of `Microsoft SQL Server` databases.
 Since Wal-G operates with `root` user privileges, it’s necessary to configure our backup job to run as a `root` user by specifying `runAsUser: 0` in the `spec.sessions[*].addon.jobTemplate.spec.securityContext` section.

 Let's create the `BackupConfiguration` CR that we have shown above,